Jon-Is-Generic/Jon-Is-Generic/README.md

 ### Hi there 👋

-If you would like more info, please see [my website](https://Jon-Is-Generic.github.io)
+If you would like more info, please see [my website](https://Jon-Is-Generic.github.io).
+For privacy reasons, much of the personal information is redacted in favor of references to my resume, which I distribute to employers.

 <!--
 **Jon-Is-Generic/Jon-Is-Generic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.